-Paul Garmirian’s interest in cigars led to his 7 years of researching and 2 years of writing the Gourmet Guide To Cigars originally published in 1990.
+Paul Garmirian’s interest in cigars led to his 7 years of researching and 2 years of writing the Gourmet Guide To Cigars, first published in 1990.

-The Gourmet Guide has been re-printed ten times including the Spanish version Guia Gourmet del Cigarro which was published in 1993.
+The Gourmet Guide has been re-printed ten times including the Spanish version (1993) Guia Gourmet del Cigarro.

-The publication of his book resulted in the opportunity to work with Hendrik Kelner, President of Tabacos Dominicanos and Eladio Diaz his chief blender in Santiago, the Dominican Republic.
+The publication of his book resulted in the opportunity to work with Hendrik Kelner, President of Tabacos Dominicanos and Eladio Diaz, his chief blender in Santiago, Dominican Republic.

 What followed was experimentation and hard work by extremely skilled and talented Dominican artisans whose spirit and innovation fused the PG Cigar into existence.

 The initial release of the PG line consisted of the traditional Cuban sizes which were introduced at Georgetown Tobacco in Washington DC in November of 1990.

 The first PG cigars were officially released nationwide at a cigar dinner in Chicago on May 1st 1991.

 The initial 7 sizes were all classic Cuban sizes:

 Belicoso (First time the shape appeared in the US)